rwjones23507/nrl5520/mgen2d3js/README.md

 `parsefile.py <infile>` `[output <outfile>]`<sup>1</sup>

-<sup>1</sup>Default is path/filename of the input file, with the file extension changed to .json
+<sup>1</sup>The default outfile is the path/filename of the input file, with the file extension changed to .json

 Command Line Parameters and Options